KEY FINDINGS

 appears to be promoted by sensationalist and religious-illiterate media

-that stigmatises and marginalises religious voices in the public debate.
+that stigmatises and marginalises religious voices in the public debate. - Christian converts with a Muslim background are a very

 vulnerable group in European societies, and there is very little